Klaus K Hotel Helsinki – Good Night Kiss from Tom

 Gay-friendly Stay with Tom of Finland

-In a word, the Klaus K Hotel kept every single promise giving on the website and all the positive reviews lifting the expectations of a gay-friendly city hotel to a new level.
+In a word, the Klaus K Hotel kept every single promise giving on the website and all the positive reviews lifting the expectations of an LGBTQ+ friendly city hotel to a new level.

 Our Sky Balcony Room at Klaus K Hotel Helsinki